Home | About me | Contact | What's new | Privacy | Search

 Business Routes

-Prior to 1991, all business routes carried an internal or "hidden" arbitrary State Highway Spur or Loop designation, although in most cases they were actually marked with the business route sign for the parent route from which they branched.
+Prior to 1991, all business routes carried an internal or "hidden" arbitrary State Spur or Loop designation, although in most cases they were actually signed as the business route for the parent route from which they branched.
 In 1991, those internal designations were dropped and the business route designations were made official.

 Park roads